 State leaders are in a unique position to require that LERs include transparent, interoperable information about credentials, skills, and experience and make these digital records foundational in their education and workforce strategies.
-Not only do states have responsibility for education and workforce training, but they have also invested in data systems for labor market improvements.
+Not only do states have responsibility for education and workforce training, but they have also invested in data systems for decision making in education and labor market improvements.
 State leaders can build a culture that encourages state government, employers, and education and training providers to work in a coordinated and aligned fashion to improve data transparency in learning and career systems, including LERs issued to individuals.

 New LER technologies enable credential, employment, and skill data to be aggregated, analyzed, and made actionable for career success.
-LERs empower people with control over records of their own achievements, offering transformative opportunities to connect learning with careers and to improve the impacts of investments in education and workforce development.
+LERs empower people with control over records of their own achievements, offering transformative opportunities to connect learning with careers and to improve the outcomes of investments in education and workforce development.

-The big picture goal is to ensure that policy and state actions create ecosystems where LERs are widely accessible, understood, and trusted, inclusive of all aspects of an individual’s education, training, military, experiential learning, and work achievements, and securely shareable to connect people with opportunities.
+The big picture goal is to ensure that policy and actions create ecosystems where LERs are widely accessible, understood, and trusted, inclusive of all aspects of an individual’s education, training, military, experiential learning, and work achievements, and securely shareable to connect people with opportunities.
 This Action Guide provides steps to get there, to enable more efficient career navigation and provide more equitable access to actionable information through LERs.